isazeberio/kodaqs-cli_git_docker/docker.md

 After pushing the image to Docker Hub, it should appear in your personal Docker Hub profile <https://hub.docker.com/u/username>.
 You can share the image with others by providing them with the image name and tag.

 To use an image from Docker Hub, you can pull it using the `docker pull` command.
-Imagine that you are on another computer with Docker installed, and want to use the image that we pushed to Docker Hub, you can pull it using the following command:
+Imagine that you are on another computer with Docker installed, but it does not necessarily have the Python environment set up.
+To use the image that we just pushed to Docker Hub, you can pull it using the following command:

 ```sh
 docker pull <username>/character-count